-Take time to look through the text output files to ensure you understand how WRF-Var has performed.
-For example, of the impact of input observation data you assimilated via WRF-Var by modifying the input analysis first guess.
+Take time to look through the text output files to ensure you understand how WRFDA works.
+For example:

-How closely has WRF-Var fitted individual observation types?
+How closely has WRFDA fitted individual observation types?
 Look at the statistics file to compare the O-B and O-A statistics.

 How big are the analysis increments?
 Again, look in the statistics file to see minimum/maximum values of A-B for each variable at various levels.
-It will give you a feel
+It will give you a feel for the impact of input observation data you assimilated via WRFDA by modifying the input analysis first guess.

-How long did WRF-Var take to converge?
+How long did WRFDA take to converge?
 Does it really converge?
-You will get the answers of all these questions by looking into rsl-files, as it indicates the number of iterations taken by WRF-Var to converge.
+You will get the answers of all these questions by looking into rsl-files, as it indicates the number of iterations taken by WRFDA to converge.
 If this is the same as the maximum number of iterations specified in the namelist (NTMAX) or its default value (=200) set in WRFDA/Registry/Registry.wrfvar, then it means that the analysis solution did not converge.
-If so, you may like to increase the value of "NTMAX" and rerun your case to ensure that the convergence is achieved.
-On the other hand, a normal WRF-Var run should usually converge within 100 iterations.
+If so, you may need to increase the value of "NTMAX" and rerun your case to ensure that the convergence is achieved.
+On the other hand, a normal WRFDA run should usually converge within 100 iterations.
 If it still doesn't converge in 200 iterations, that means there might be some problem in the observations or first guess.

 A good visual way of seeing the impact of assimilation of observations is to plot the analysis increments (i.e. analysis minus first guess difference).
-There are many different graphics packages used (e.g. RIP4, NCL, GRADS etc) that can do this.
+Many different graphics packages (e.g. RIP4, NCL, GRADS etc) can do this.
 The plot of level 18 theta increments below was produced using the particular NCL script.
-This script is located at WRFDA/var/graphcs/ncl/WRF-Var plot.ncl.
+This script is located at WRFDA/var/graphics/ncl/WRF-Var_plot.ncl.

 You need to modify this script to fix the full path for first_guess & analysis files.

-You may also like to modify the display level by setting "kl" and the name of the variable to display by setting "var".
+You may also use it to modify the display level by setting "kl" and the name of the variable to display by setting "var".
 Further details are given in this script.

-If you are aiming to display increment of potential temperature at level 18, after modifying WRFDA/var/graphcs/ncl/WRF-Var_plot.ncl suitably, make sure following pieces of codes are uncommented:
+If you are aiming to display the increment of potential temperature at level 18, after modifying WRFDA/var/graphcs/ncl/WRF-Var_plot.ncl, make sure following pieces of codes are uncommented: